Kianmhz/Quantum-Traffic-Density-Estimation/README.md

 ## Overview

-This system divides a video frame into a grid of regions, identifies which regions contain vehicles (using YOLO object detection), and uses **Quantum Counting** to estimate the traffic density  the fraction of regions occupied by cars.
+This system divides a video frame into a grid of regions, identifies which regions contain vehicles (using YOLO object detection), and uses **Quantum Counting** to estimate the traffic density — the fraction of regions occupied by cars.

 ### Key Innovation

-Instead of classically counting all N regions (O(N) operations), quantum counting estimates the count M in **O(N) oracle queries**  a quadratic speedup.
+Instead of classically counting all N regions (O(N) operations), quantum counting estimates the count M in **O(√N) oracle queries** — a quadratic speedup.

 For a city-scale grid with 1,000,000 cells:
 - **Classical**: 1,000,000 checks